kendrickzhang/heroku-deploy-express-sequelize/README.md

 ## Post Deployment

 Your express app should be up and running on Heroku now.
-Navigate to your deployed app's link and check if it's reponding with json data from your RESTful endpoints.
+Navigate to your deployed app's link and check if it's responding with json data from your RESTful endpoints.

+#### A. Pushing Changes to Heroku

+- If you make additional changes to your app's code, you just need to `add, commit, push` to your repo's heroku `remote`.

+- If you're using additional environmental variables in your `.env` file, make sure you use the `heroku config:set` command.
+Otherwise, Heroku won't recognize `process.env.SOME_VARIABLE` in your express files.